rixo/rollup-plugin-hot/README.md

       // Prevent from falling back on a random port if the specified one is
       // already occupied
       randomPortFallback: false, // Default: true

+      // Serve additional static content: the key is a FS path, the value is
+      // the base URL.
+Static content will always be served _after_ files from
+      // the bundle.
+      mount: {
+        public: '/',
+        'relative/path/to/somewhere': '/base-url/',
+      },

       // Write bundle files in RAM instead of FS and serve them through the dev
       // server.
 This is obviously more performant but there may be cross domain